snacsnoc/m68k-elf-toolchain/README.md

 # m68k elf gcc
-The GNU C-Compiler with Binutils and other useful tools for cross development
+The GNU C-Compiler with Binutils and other useful tools for cross development for the AlphaSmart Neo/Neo 2.

-This is a Makefile based approach to build the toolchain to reduce the build time.
+This is a Makefile based approach to build a toolchain to reduce the build time.
+The primary use is for building applets using the [os3k lib from Betawise](https://github.com/isotherm/betawise/tree/master/os3k)

-Right now these tools are build:
+Right now these tools build:
 * binutils
-* gcc with libs for C/C++/ObjC
+* gcc with libs for C and configurable for C++/ObjC
-* vasm
-* vbcc
-* vlink
 * newlib

 # Short Guide
 ## Prerequisites

-### Ubuntu
+### Ubuntu/Debian
 ```
-sudo apt install make git gcc g++ lhasa libgmp-dev libmpfr-dev libmpc-dev flex gettext texinfo
+sudo apt install make git gcc g++ lhasa libgmp-dev libmpfr-dev libmpc-dev flex gettext texinfo rsync bison
 ```

 ### Windows with Cygwin